by Bill Protzmann

 Q — I’m a caregiver in our family for three different people.
 Why is it when you’re a caregiver you want to listen to sad music?
 I find myself not wanting to hear happy upbeat music.
 I will turn on the radio or CDs and listen to love songs or sad songs.
 I do not want to get whoop-de-do’d up and it’s hard to get out of that whoop-de-do feeling when I have three cancer patients in the family.
 I had a nervous breakdown too, but I’m doing pretty good.
 Why do I not want to dance around and go to functions and listen to happy music?

 A — I have an answer from my own personal experience.
 I grew up in a family where emotion was not expressed on a very wide range.
 We were not allowed to be too sad and we were not allowed to be too happy.
-I really believe that the only reason I came out anywhere near as good as I did was because I had a way of experiencing those feelings that was acceptable.
+I really believe that the only reason I came out anywhere near as good as I did was because I had a way of experiencing those feelings that were acceptable.
 I could go to the piano and the feelings that I wanted to feel deeply I could experience through the music.
 I’ve since learned that this is an actual practice that exists in a lot of the Eastern traditions, and the practice is this: to identify a feeling and to go fully through to the very bottom of that feeling.
 This, as it turns out, is something that a lot of therapists use in their practice of psychotherapy.
 I’ve been doing it all my life.
 Some people would call it meditation.

 The best music — for me — for doing this are the ballads and the slow songs.
 I would just encourage you to keep listening.
 What you can do with that is love it, and put on those songs, with headphones especially, and try to find the very bottom of that emotional experience, whatever it is.
 If it sadness, if it’s despair — if it sounds like it might be a “bad” thing, just go with that — nothing’s going to happen to you; you’re sitting there in your chair with the headphones.
 And when you’ve found that bottom place, I promise you that you will also find the gold that’s buried there.